-B.S., cum laude, Xavier University of Louisiana; AT&T Merit Scholar
+B.S., Xavier University of Louisiana (cum laude); AT&T Merit Scholar

-J.D., University of Notre Dame, 1994; Notre Dame Scholar; Nathan Burkan Memorial Writing Competition winner; National Moot Court team director
+J.D., University of Notre Dame; Notre Dame Scholar; Nathan Burkan Memorial Writing Competition Winner

 Clerk to U.S. District Court Judge Clarence Cooper, U.S. District Court, Northern District of Georgia

 Admitted to practice in Georgia and the U.S. District Court, Northern District of Georgia